firefox35/GolfnStuff/README.md

 User Based Features Implemented

 - A user can create an Account.
-- A user can add a review.
+- A user can add both a product and a review.
-- A user can delete a review.
+- A user can delete both a product and a review.
-- A user can edit a review.
+- A user can edit both a product and a review.
-- A user can read the details of the review.
+- A user can read the details of both the product and the reviews.
 - A user can delete its account.
 - A user can view each screen as a member.